ericpark623/Anime-Recommender/README.md

 # Anime-Recommender
 I made this project for people who have an anime they enjoyed, but don't know what to watch next.
-Using MyAnimeList, I used users' data to find what anime someone would enjoy based on what other users enjoyed.
-This is my first draft, and I plan on using cosine similarity next to find similarity between users.
+In my first draft, using MyAnimeList, I used users' data to determine what anime someone would enjoy based on what similar users enjoyed.
+In my second draft, I used bayesian personal rankings to recommend animes and rank them by enjoyability.
+My previous draft was too heavily biased towards popular animes which this version changes.